ajwills72/rmip/docs/teacher_notes.md

 ### Late-week session and homework

-- Complete and submit all previous Psyc:EL activities if not already done so.
+- Complete and submit all previous PsyLab activities if not already done so.

-- Finish and submit protocol to Psyc:EL.
+- Finish and submit protocol to PsyLab.

 - Watch Chris Longmore's video on using Open Sesame.